White Army vet charged in shooting Black girl at Trump rally

 The 73-year-old owner of the pickup, Bob Brekke Jr., told AP he was glad that McKinney shot into the car and scared the girls away, saying he worried that they might be armed.

-“I felt relieved,” said Brekke, whose truck was suffered minor scratches in the collision.
+“I felt relieved,” said Brekke, whose truck was scratched in the collision.

 Brekke said the girls had been yelling anti-Trump epithets at him and others as the rally progressed through the heavily Democratic city.
 He said their vehicle drove wildly, veering in and out of the caravan, and followed it to the parking lot where the route concluded.